auerlab/basic-stats/README.md

 ## Description

-Basic-stats
-is a program for quickly computing statistics on tabular data from the command-line.
+Basic-stats is a program and a C library for quickly computing statistics on tabular data from the command-line.
 It elimintes the nuisance of importing data into a spreadsheet or writing custom scripts in order to gather basic statistics.